deltasource/event-management-system/Backend/docs/adr/choose-spring-boot.md

 - **Accepted**

 ## Context
-We are building the backend part for Event Management System project, which should be written on Java.
+The backend for the Event Management System project will be developed in Java.
+The chosen framework needs to provide:

-The framework must be easy of setup, have easy integration with databases, provide security and testing frameworks.
+An easy setup process,
+Efficient integration with databases,
+Robust security mechanisms,
+Reliable testing frameworks.
 ## Decision
-We have decided to use Spring Boot as the framework for this application.
-Spring Boot provides a set of production-ready features that allow us to develop and deploy applications quickly with minimal configuration.
-Its built-in defaults for things like embedded servers (Tomcat, Jetty, etc.), which simplify the setup process.
-Spring Boot is a part of the larger Spring ecosystem, which includes a wide variety of tools and libraries.
-This makes it easy to integrate with other Spring modules like Spring Security (for authentication and authorization) and Spring Data (for database access).
+Spring Boot has been chosen as the backend framework for the application.
+It provides a set of production-ready features that enable rapid development with minimal configuration.
+Spring Boot is part of the broader Spring ecosystem, which includes a variety of tools and libraries, allowing for easy integration with other Spring modules such as Spring Security (for authentication and authorization) and Spring Data (for database access).

 ## Consequences
 **Benefits**